hehua2018/skopeo/docs/skopeo-inspect.1.md

 **--authfile** _path_

-Path of the primary registry credentials file.
-On Linux, the default is ${XDG\_RUNTIME\_DIR}/containers/auth.json.
+Path of the authentication file.
+Default is ${XDG\_RUNTIME\_DIR}/containers/auth.json, which is set using `skopeo login`.
-See **containers-auth.json**(5) for more details about the credential search mechanism and defaults on other platforms.

-Use `skopeo login` to manage the credentials.

-The default value of this option is read from the `REGISTRY\_AUTH\_FILE` environment variable.
+If the authorization state is not found there, $HOME/.docker/config.json is checked, which is set using `docker login`.

 **--cert-dir** _path_